metablaster/WindowsFirewallRuleset/docs/FAQ.md

    it's own and profile options should re-appear.

 - Finally you may want to import your exported firewall policy, this will not bring problem back.
-- Next time make sure not to run `Set-NetworkProfile` if there is no valid reason.
+- Next time make sure not to run `Set-NetworkProfile` or `Set-NetConnectionProfile` if there is no valid reason.

 ## The maximum number of concurrent operations for this user has been exceeded